-- the location, height and form of any boundary fencing; - weed and pest management (if proposed); and - details on how the landscaping is to be maintained to a stage where it is to be selfsufficient.
+- the location, height and form of any boundary fencing; - weed and pest management (if proposed); and - details on how the landscaping is to be maintained to a stage where it is to be self-sufficient.

-The purpose of a landscape plan under this rule is to show high level structure planting to help integrate buildings within the site and be complementary to the landscape character of the site and surrounds, and to enable continued horticultural and agricultural activity within the Rural Lifestyle Areas 2, 3 and 4.
+The purpose of a landscape plan under this rule is to show high level structure planting to help integrate buildings within the site and be complementary to the landscape character of the site and surrounds.